 - L-1 intracompany transfer visa and E-1 and E-2 treaty trader and investor visas:29 pursuant to NAFTA, Canadian and Mexican citizens may qualify for L-1 intra-company transferee visas, meeting the same criteria as discussed in Section IV, under the L-1 visa category, or the E-1 treaty trader or E-2 treaty investor visa as previously set out under FCN treaties.

-The United States, Canada and Mexico renegotiated NAFTA in 2018 and signed a new regional trade pact on 30 November 2018, known as the United States–Mexico–Canada Agreement (USMCA).30 Both the US House of Representatives and US Senate passed the trade agreement prior to President Trump signing the law into effect on 29 January 2020.31 NAFTA remains in effect until Canada's parliament endorses USMCA.
-The US Trade Representative confirmed that USMCA does not require changes to US immigration laws and does not change access to visas between the three countries.32
+The United States, Canada and Mexico renegotiated NAFTA in 2018 and signed a new regional trade pact on 30 November 2018, known as the United States–Mexico–Canada Agreement (USMCA).30 The USMCA went into effect on 1 July 2020.31 The US Trade Representative confirmed that USMCA does not require changes to US immigration laws and does not change access to visas between the three countries.32

 Singapore and Chile free trade agreement H-1B1